Groundbreaking airlines that no longer fly

 Flybe, 1979-2023

 The airline, which was once responsible for more than a third of UK domestic flights, planned to operate over 500 journeys a week across 23 different routes when it bounced back in 2022.
-But its wings were ultimately clipped at the start of 2023 with the termination of its trading and the cancellation of all its flights.
-As of 18 March 2024, Flybe had officially been dissolved, leaving £700 million ($885m) in unpaid debts.
+But its wings were ultimately clipped at the start of 2023, with the termination of its trading and the cancellation of all its flights.
+Flybe was officially dissolved, leaving behind substantial debts.

 Comments